Mid Mountains Legal Blog

 People caught up in the excitement of purchasing a new property seldom consider what might happen if the relationship between co-owners deteriorates in the future.

-What if one co-owner wants to sell the Property and the other does not?
+What if one co-owner wants to sell the property and the other does not?

 Where there is no written agreement and the parties cannot come to a commercial arrangement for the sale, one co-owner can apply to the Supreme Court of NSW under section 66G of the Conveyancing Act 1919 (NSW) (the Act).